-Endometriosis and Infertility: What You Need to Know
+Endometriosis & Infertility: What Every Woman Should Know

 If you’ve been diagnosed with endometriosis, you’ve probably heard the word "infertility" tossed around.
 It can feel scary, but understanding how these two conditions link together gives you power to act.
 In this guide we’ll break down the basics, show you the warning signs, and share real‑world steps you can take right now to boost your fertility.